Sulukule Transition: Impact on Municipal Destigmatization and Stigma Stickiness

 stickiness of stigma

-planned displacement
+planned displacement.

-url https://dergipark.org.tr/en/download/article-file/3997396
+url https://cdn.istanbul.edu.tr/file/JTA6CLJ8T5/7A7181ACF7E948B1B97CA5C5597542F2

-work_keys_str_mv AT zuhalguler sulukuletransitionimpactonmunicipaldestigmatizationandstigmastickiness
+work_keys_str_mv AT betuldumanbay sulukuletransitionimpactonmunicipaldestigmatizationandstigmastickiness

-AT betuldumanbay sulukuletransitionimpactonmunicipaldestigmatizationandstigmastickiness
+AT zuhalguler sulukuletransitionimpactonmunicipaldestigmatizationandstigmastickiness